 There are many blind cats living in shelters today.
-More times than not, these cats are deemed unadoptable and euthanized.
+Many are deemed unadoptable and euthanized.
 If they are adopted out, the are often returned as their owners are unable to provide the care they need.

-Blind Cat Rescue was formed in 2005 to address the need for a safe place for blind cats.
-In 2011, they constructed a building to provide a safe sanctuary for FELV+ and FIV+ cats.
+GreaterGood.org partners with the Blind Cat Rescue, founded in 2005 to address the need for a safe place for blind cats.
+In 2011, they constructed a building to provide a safe sanctuary for FELV+ and FIV+ cats, and expanded their facilities even more in 2018.
 Once a cat enters Blind Cat Rescue's care, they are immediately taken to a vet and given complete physicals, including blood work, dental exams and cleaning, parasite checks, appropriate vaccinations, and spay or neutering.
 Medical expenses are ongoing as these cats live out their lives at the rescue.

 "Because we are a lifetime care sanctuary, we take the cat's health very seriously.
 Every cat in our cat receives regular veterinary check-ups, blood work, dental, etc. If they need it, they get it.
 With this grant we provided medical care for another 8 cats.
 Isabelle is one of the kitties you helped!
 She came to us starved and dying from being with a hoarder at only 3 and a half pounds.
 She is also leukemia positive.
 We nursed her back to health but she still has severe dental problems and stomatitis.
 This grant helped her get many bad teeth pulled to help her not be in so much mouth pain.
 Now that she is not in pain she is in great health weighing in at 8 pounds and living a happy life!"